syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 The Syncfusion ##Platform_Name## Grid has a default behavior where the grouped column is hidden, to provide a cleaner and more focused view of your data.
 However, if you prefer to show the grouped column in the grid, you can achieve this by setting the [groupSettings.showGroupedColumn](../../api/grid/groupSettings/#showgroupedcolumn) property to **true**.

-In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is added to hide or show the grouped columns.
+In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) control is added to hide or show the grouped columns.
 When the switch is toggled, the [change](../../documentation/api/switch/#change) event is triggered and the `groupSettings.showGroupedColumn` property of the grid is updated accordingly.

 {% if page.publishingplatform == "typescript" %}